 The features that I talk about here are the ones that I like and use all the time but there’s a whole bunch of other features too that I don’t use that often (full disclosure! haha) so I’m not going to get into them because I wouldn’t be able to give you a good description.

 I absolutely love this feature because this allows me to keep track of my keywords.
 I love spreadsheets as you saw in the video but they are inconvenient and kind of a pain when you’re trying to keep track of keywords that you’ve already used before.

 I much prefer to keep track of keywords that I still need to write articles for in my list.
-For instance, here’s an example of my list for Don’t Want A Boss, which is newly updated as I’m writing this post because I added the keywords for this post to it.
-You can easily export this itself as a CSV, a TXT or rename it, which makes it super user friendly.
+For instance, here’s an example of my list for Don’t Want A Boss (screenshot photo after the paragraph), which is newly updated as I’m writing this post because I added the keywords for this post to it.
+You can easily export this itself as a CSV, a TXT, or rename it, which makes it super user-friendly.